laravel/docs/queues.md

 <a name="dispatching-batches"></a>
 ### Dispatching Batches

 To dispatch a batch of jobs, you should use the `batch` method of the `Bus` facade.
-Of course, batching is primarily useful when combined with completion callbacks.
-So, you may use the `then`, `catch`, and `finally` methods to define completion callbacks for the batch.
-Each of these callbacks will receive an `Illuminate\Bus\Batch` instance when they are invoked.
+Batching is primarily useful when combined with completion callbacks.
+You may use the `then`, `catch`, and `finally` methods to define completion callbacks for the batch.
+Please note that the `finally` method does not work like standard finally blocks.
+They have a limitation in that they will only fire if the pending job count gets to zero which will not happen if a job in chain fails and there are jobs in that chain after it.
+For this reason it is inadvisable to use the finally block when batching chains.

+Each of the callbacks will receive an `Illuminate\Bus\Batch` instance when they are invoked.
 In this example, we will imagine we are queueing a batch of jobs that each process a given number of rows from a CSV file:

     use App\Jobs\ImportCsv;
     use Illuminate\Bus\Batch;